-As we reflect on the year past, most think of the best and most memorable races.
+As we reflect on the 2017 racing year in review, most think of the best and most memorable races.
 As a handicapper and student of the game, I reflect on those all year long.
 That being the case, it is only natural the Past The Wire 2017 wrap up looks at some different things than the masses.

 2017 is gone and 2018 has begun.
 2017 was an interesting year in the Sport of Kings.
 A lot happened, both good and bad.
 What will and should be most remembered is the tragic San Luis Rey wild fire that took the lives of some of our equine athletes and animals most of us love, but it also revealed the love and human spirit many of us have for these graceful but powerful horses who give so much of themselves to make the wheels of our game go around.
 They do this at our command as well, as none are truly given the choice.
 The heroes of that day have earned their place in the history of our great game on the championship level and that and they should never be forgotten.
 Neither should the example the tragedy showed of how we can drop everything and pull together as an industry, a family if you will, when we want to and have to, and maybe the time is truly upon us when we do have to.
 Whether our game is stagnant or in decline is debatable and your stance likely depends on which set of facts you choose to believe regarding handle, takeout, and attendance.
 What is certain however, is we are not growing, there is no choice C on this exam, it is either A for stagnant or B for declining.